loganthomas/python-practice/docstring_notes.md

 	ValueError: If `param2` is equal to `param1`.
     """
     if param1 == param2:
-        raise ValueError('param1 may not be eqaul to param2') return True
+        raise ValueError('param1 may not be equal to param2') return True
 ```